simongaocd/k8soncloud/README.md

 # k8soncloud
-k8s install on public cloud, using Load balancer/ingress,ssl, PV on nfs
+k8s install on Oracle cloud, using Load balancer/ingress,ssl, PV on nfs. using Oracle Managed kubernetes OKE.Same to other cloud k8s